jhsoftware/SimpleDNS-Docs/docs/df_zones.md

 A zone contains exactly one [SOA-record](rec_soa.md) describing the general properties of the zone, and any number of other DNS records.

-Entire zones can transferred from a primary DNS server to secondary DNS servers through [Zone Transfers](df_zonetransfer.md).
+Entire zones can be transferred from a primary DNS server to secondary DNS servers through [Zone Transfers](df_zonetransfer.md).

 To create a new zone use the [New Zone](wd_newzone.md) function by clicking the "New" button in the [DNS Records window](wd_records.md).